Stanbic Bank Uganda Limited

-Stanbic Bank Uganda Limited (SBU) is a commercial bank in Uganda and is licensed by the Bank of Uganda, the national banking regulator.
+Stanbic Bank Uganda Limited (SBU) is a commercial bank in Uganda and is licensed by the Bank of Uganda, the central bank and national banking regulator.

 Overview

 SBU is the largest commercial bank in the country, by assets.
-As of 31 December 2021, the bank's total assets were valued at USh8.713 trillion (US$2.452 billion).
-At that time shareholders' equity was valued at USh1.483 trillion (US$417.5 million).
+As of 31 December 2024, the bank's total assets were valued at USh10.4 trillion (US$2.852 billion).
+In calendar year 2024, the bank made an after-tax profit of USh478 billion (US$131.104 million).
 In June 2018, Fitch Rating Agency gave Stanbic Bank Uganda a AAA rating with a Stable outlook.